ephsmith/python-book/docs/02/02-basic-types.md

 - create an empty `set` type.
 Example: `set()` yields `set()`.
 - create a set from another compatible type.
 Example `set('abc')` yields `{'a', 'b','c'}`.

+## Summary
+This concludes a rather broad survey of basic Python types.
+Each of these types receives detailed coverage in later chapters.